JaredReisinger/zspec/src/002-overview.md

 - the [**object tree**](./12-objects.md), an arrangement of chunks of memory called **objects**.

 The Z-machine is primarily used for adventure games, where the dictionary holds names of items and verbs that the player might type, and the objects tend to be the places and artifacts which make up the game.
 Each object in the tree may have a parent, a sibling and a child.
-For instance, in the start position of 'Zork I':
+For instance, in the start position of _Zork I_:

 > **West of House**
 >